harrison-broadbent/clipprs/README.md

 - Install Clipprs with -

       npm install -g clipprs

+### Setup
+  - This step is not necessary, but I highly recommend going through it to ensure your database file is backed up somewhere safe — especially as this project is still in it's infancy.
+  - Run -

+        clipprs setup

+        ?
+What would you like to change? …
+        ❯ Database File Path
+          Table Column Widths

+  - We are going to change the database file path from the default directory to one which is backed up.

+  - For this, I personally use the [Google Drive](https://www.google.com/drive/download/) desktop application which keeps a folder on my local machine in sync with my Google Drive.
+There are many other providers (Dropbox, Mega etc.) which all have similar offerings.

+  - After selecting "Database File Path" you will be prompted to enter a new path to store the file, with the default path displayed.
+Only the path is required, the filename is automatically inserted -

+        ✔ What would you like to change? · Database File Path ?
+Enter a new location to save the database file (TAB to autocomplete) › /Users/harrisonbroadbent/Documents/projects/clipprs

+        · /Users/harrisonbroadbent/Google Drive/life/clipprs
+        Updated path to /Users/harrisonbroadbent/Google Drive/life/clipprs

+  -

 ### Add
   -  Add a new clip to your system with -